The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Hausdorff Dimension of Invariant Measures and Multifractal Analysis of Lyapunov Exponents

-We call the parameter $t$ exceptional if $D_t(\^f)$ is a singleton.
-Otherwise, we call it non--exceptional.
+are real--analytic.
+Of course the function $(t,q)\longmapsto\chi_{\mu_{t,q}}$ is real--analytic immediately from Theorem~\ref{t3.11} and formula \eqref{1jsm13}. \end{proof} Keep $t\in\De_G^*$ fixed.
+Let We call the parameter $t$ \textbf{exceptional} if $D_t(\^f)$ is a singleton.
+Otherwise, we call it \textbf{non--exceptional}.
 Since the function $[0,1]\ni q\longmapsto\chi_{\mu_{t,q}}\in(0,+\infty)$ is real--analytic, $T_t(0)=h_f$ and $T_t(1)=0$, it follows that $D_t(\^f)$ is a closed interval containing $\chi_{\mu_{h_f}}$ and $\chi_{\mu_t}$.
 It is clear from Lemma~\ref{l1jsm11} that if $t$ is non--exceptional, then the multifractal analysis is non--trivial.
 We shall explore this issue now in greater detail.
-We shall prove the following. \begin{prop} If $G$ is a \CF\ balanced \TNR semigroup satisfying the Nice Open Set Condition, then the following are equivalent. \begin{enumerate} \item[\mylabel{a}{p1jsm14 item a}] $\De_G^*\bs\{h_f\}$ contains at least one exceptional parameter.
+We shall prove the following. \begin{prop} If $G$ is a \NOSC-FNR \ rational semigroup, then the following are equivalent. \begin{enumerate} \item[\mylabel{a}{p1jsm14 item a}] $\De_G^*\bs\{h_f\}$ contains at least one exceptional parameter.

 \, \item[\mylabel{b}{p1jsm14 item b}] All elements of $\De_G^*\bs\{h_f\}$ are exceptional.

 \, \item[\mylabel{c}{p1jsm14 item c}] The set $D(\^f):=\{\chi_{\mu_t}:t\in\De_G^*\}$ is a singleton.

 \, \item[\mylabel{d}{p1jsm14 item d}] There exist $t,s\in\De_G^*$ with $s\neq t$ such that $\chi_{\mu_s}=\chi_{\mu_t}$.